We’ve used landscaping fabric with varying degrees of success in our yard over the last ten years, so is it fully porous or not?

 Then, dig the drain trench.
 Make sure to create enough slope, so that gravity will help you drain the water away from your wetlands.

-Line the trench with landscape fabric.
-Using a landscape fabric in the French drain trench will help separate the soil from the drain rocks.
+Line the trench with permeable geotextile.
+Using a permeable geotextile in the French drain trench will help separate the soil from the drain rocks.
 Experts say to choose a heavy (4 to 6 ounce) non-woven landscape fabric.

 This fabric is like a heavy felt.
 Make sure to cut the fabric so that it can completely wrap around the drain rocks and the pipe, like an enchilada.